TooDumbForAName/special-eureka/README.md

 **dos-fails-unix-fails.bat** -- This should fail to work properly on both DOS and Linux, because of improper (Classic Mac) line endings.

 **dos-fails-unix-works.bat** -- This should fail to work on DOS, but work on Linux.
 To be honest, I had to go out of my way to make this, so it's unlikely to be encountered normally, and might not work on some Unix systems, either, for all I know.

+Note: This is a demonstration of the effects of line endings, not a tutorial on portability.
+Writings scripts without comments or a shebang at the top is a bad idea.